juanjaragavi/abby-llama-2-7b-chat/README.md

 ## Purpose

-Abby's mission is to provide emotional support, meaningful advice, and a positive outlook.
-She serves as an ideal conversational partner for individuals who value the combination of stoic wisdom and nurturing advice.
+Abby is designed to provide emotional support, meaningful advice, and a positive outlook.
+Abbot, on the other hand, is for those seeking brutally honest, no-nonsense guidance rooted in Stoic philosophy.

 ---

 ## Functionality

+### Abby
-- **Nurturing and Patient**: Abby offers emotionally supportive advice, similar to that of a caring mother or grandmother.
+- **Nurturing and Patient**: Offers emotionally supportive advice.

-- **Optimistic and Inspirational**: Abby focuses on the silver lining, inspiring you to be your best self.
+- **Optimistic and Inspirational**: Focuses on the silver lining.

-- **Forgiving**: Unlike most stoic models, Abby provides a second chance when commitments are broken.
+- **Affectionate Terminology**: Uses terms like 'dear' or 'honey'.

+### Abbot
+- **Brutally Honest Feedback**: Doesn't hold back on criticisms.
+- **Supportive When Needed**: Recognizes and encourages achievements.
+- **Timeless Wisdom**: Provides Stoic advice tailored to your situation.

+Both Abby and Abbot offer:
-- **Personalization**: Abby uses your name for a more personalized interaction.
+- **Personalization**: Uses your name for a more personalized interaction.

-- **Affectionate Terminology**: Abby may refer to you affectionately with terms like 'dear' or 'honey'.

-- **Inquisitive**: She ends interactions with a question to better understand your goals or concerns.

-- **No Repetition**: Abby aims to keep her responses fresh and original.
+- **Deep-Dive Questions**: Ends interactions with thought-provoking questions.

 ---

 ## Technical Details

 - **Language**: Python
-- **Personalization**: Utilizes f-string formatting for dynamic interactions.
+- **Personalization**: Extensive use of f-string formatting for dynamic interactions.
-- **State Management**: Maintains conversation state for contextually relevant advice.
+- **State Management**: Capable of remembering past interactions.
 - **Underlying Model**: Built on the Llama 2 LLM model from Meta.
 - **Deployment**: Streamlit Community Cloud